marko-js/marko/docs/00-installing.md

 ### In the browser

-Let's say we have a simple template that we want to render in the browser: `hello.marko`
+Let's say we have a simple view that we want to render in the browser: `hello.marko`

 _hello.marko_
 ```xml
 <h1>Hello ${input.name}</h1>
 ```

-First, let's create a `client.js` that requires the template and renders it to the body:
+First, let's create a `client.js` that requires the view and renders it to the body:

 _client.js_
 ```js